Sparklydust/ExchangeRates/README.md

 ## by Roland Lariotte

-This Xcode project is part of an assessment test for the IOS developer position at IronFX.
+This Xcode project is part of an assessment test for the senior iOS developer position at IronFX.

 contact: roland.lariotte@gmail.com

 ### Starter

 1. Start the project using Xcode 11.